 Topping this months Library Reads, the list of what librarians are loving lately, is a funny new novel featuring a grown-up character who has autism.
 Interested in getting involved in LibraryReads, the monthly list of what librarians are loving?
 No problem!
 LibraryReads welcomes recommendations from all public library staff members, not just readers’ advisory experts […]

 The May 15, 1960 issue of Library Journal reviewed a new work by a debut author, Harper Lee.
 Her To Kill a Mockingbird was released on July 11 of that year and our reviewer, librarian Robert W. Henderson, described it as “A gripping, timely story.
 Strongly recommended for all libraries.”
 (See below for the full […]

-Below are the January releases that librarians are enjoying most.
+It’s not a cookbook!
+J. Ryan Stradal’s much-buzzed-about novel Kitchens of the Great Midwest is what librarians are kicking back with this month.
 Interested in getting involved in LibraryReads, the monthly list of what librarians are loving?
 No problem!
 LibraryReads welcomes recommendations from all public library staff members, not just readers’ advisory experts or credentialed […]

 The afternoon of Day of Dialog, an all-day event held by LJ on Wednesday, May 27, at New York University’s Kimmel Center, saw the full-capacity crowd settle in to hear from writers whose work touches on the immigrant experience.
 Moderated by LJ’s Stephanie Sendaula, the panel featured Vanessa Diffenbaugh (We Never Asked for Wings, Ballantine, […]